1995parham/dotfiles/README.md

 </p>

 ## Introduction

-This repository contains my personal configurations for Ubuntu, Arch Linux (with sway window manager) and apple OSX, which was created in Fall 2013 when I was a lonely B.Sc. student at the Amirkabir University of Technology.
-First, thank you for visiting.
+This repository contains Parham Alvani's personal dotfiles for configuring various tools in his development environment.
+These dotfiles are intended to be used on macOS and Linux systems.

 A dotfiles repository is a personal repository, and with it, you can manage your configuration between your systems.
 So I made this repository a template repository, so you can easily start your personal one from it.

 Special thanks to [@elahe-dastan](https://github.com/elahe-dastan/) for using this project and reporting its issues.
 Her unique contributions to this repository and my life are unforgettable.

 ## Installation